roman-lazunin/roman-lazunin/README.md

 - 🌱 Knowledge in Frontend and Python.
 - 💞️ I’m looking to collaborate on your personal or commercial projects
 - 💻 Former Klarna Intern
-- 📫 You can reach me on lazunin.roman@gmail.com
+- 📫 You can reach me on roman@lazunin.se

 - Let’s collaborate and create something awesome! 😊